 Every year, I see myself becoming more and more like my parents.
 When I was younger, I never understood when my mom scolded us for seemingly little things.
 If we opened a second ketchup bottle when a full one was already in the fridge or didn’t put the scissors where they belonged, we were definitely corrected.
 Now, as I search for a jar in my own overstuffed refrigerator and misplace yet another pair of scissors, I can finally say that I get it, Mom.
 It’s all about simplification and ease!
+(Even when it comes to wanting to simplify investments!)

 While managing the number and location of your investment accounts isn’t a direct comparison to multiple open ketchup bottles and scattered pairs of scissors, I think the principle still applies.